weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "I'll be able to see you early Thursday evening," the famous woman wrote.
 "You may expect either a note or a telephone call from me."
-At one time such a promise would have sent <span id="calibre_link-220" page-number="163" page-name="Page:There Is Confusion.djvu/169" page-index="169" page-quality="3" title="Page:There_Is_Confusion.djvu/169"></span>Joanna into the seventh ecstasy, without impairing her confidence.
+At one time such a promise would have sent Joanna into the seventh ecstasy, without impairing her confidence.
 But recent discouragements, persistent—and for her unusual, phenomena—had rendered her timid.
 She was nervous.
 Her assurance wavered.
 She spent the whole day going